jar-b/terraform-provider-awsipranges/README.md

 go install
 ```

-## Using the provider
+## Using the Provider

-The provider can be configured with no options to use the default caching location (`.aws/ip-ranges.json` in the calling user's home directory).
+The provider can be configured with no options to use the default caching location (`.aws/ip-ranges.json` in the calling user's home directory) and cache expiration (30 days).
 Failure to cache the file will not trigger an error, but will result in the provider fetching the file once during each new invocation of the provider.

 ```terraform